ChaosTools.jl

 2. Like StroboscopicMap time is discrete and counts the iterations on the surface of section. initial_time is always 0 and current_time is current iteration number.

-3. A new function current_crossing_time returns the real time corresponding to the latest crossing of the hyperplane, which is what the current_state(ds) corresponds to as well.
+3. A new function current_crossing_time returns the real time corresponding to the latest crossing of the hyperplane.
+The corresponding state on the hyperplane is current_state(pmap) as expected.

 4. For the special case of plane being a Tuple{Int, <:Real}, a special reinit! method is allowed with input state of length D-1 instead of D, i.e., a reduced state already on the hyperplane that is then converted into the D dimensional state.